How to become a Royal Navy rating

 - pass fitness and medical tests

 After applying, you'll be invited to talk to someone at your local armed forces careers office about what you want to do.
-You will then take the Naval Service Recruiting Test (NSRT) and then an interview and assessment.
+You will then do the Defence Aptitude Assessment (DAA) followed by an interview.

-If you have the right skills, you'll be invited to attend the 4-day Pre-Royal Navy Course.
+If you have the right skills, you'll be asked to attend the 4-day Pre-Royal Navy Course.
 This includes further interviews, fitness, medical and aptitude tests.
-If you're successful, you'll be offered a place on the Navy's basic training programme.
+If successful, you'll be offered a place on the navy's basic training programme.

-You'll find more details about being a rating from the Royal Navy.
+You'll find more about how to become a rating from Royal Navy Careers.